 Australia has one of the highest rates of skin cancer in the world.
 More than two in three Australians will be diagnosed with skin cancer in their lifetime.
-As the sun's UV radiation (which cannot be seen or felt) is the major cause of skin cancer, most skin cancers can be prevented by using sun protection measures whenever UV levels are three or higher.
+As the sun's UV radiation is the major cause of skin cancer, most skin cancers can be prevented by using sun protection measures whenever UV levels are three or higher.